-Opinion | Liz Cheney’s sharp rebuke of the GOP misses a big and terrible truth
+Opinion | Liz Cheney’s sharp rebuke of the GOP highlights a big and terrible truth

 A reorientation here might also include things like this: Rather than media figures asking Republicans if they “really believe” our elections render illegitimate outcomes, instead relentlessly hound GOP candidates to commit to accepting future popular vote results.

-Or press GOP lawmakers on whether they will support reforms to the Electoral Count Act and safeguards to presidential manipulation of law enforcement.
-After all, Republicans who profess no interest in future election subversion should want such things, to insulate themselves from future pressure to carry it out.
+Or press GOP lawmakers on whether they will support reforms to the Electoral Count Act and safeguards against presidential manipulation of law enforcement.
+After all, Republicans who profess no interest in future election subversion should want such reforms, to insulate themselves from future pressure to carry out the worst.
 Let’s demand that they account for themselves on this.

 And needless to say, all this should require Democrats to support reforming or ending the filibuster to pass such protections into law.